spolu/dwm.vim/Readme.md

 - `g:dwm_map_keys`: if set to a falsey value, prevents key mapping.
 - `g:dwm_master_pane_width`: set the width of the master pane (e.g. `g:dwm_master_pane_width=85`)

+To use a mouse to select windows and resize panes:
+- `set mouse=a`: enable the use of the mouse in all modes
+- `set ttymouse=xterm2`: recognize mouse codes for the xterm2 terminal type

 ### Remarks

 There is only one tiled layout available right now, but do not hesitate to *fork it*!